 Directly accessing Grandparent’s member in Java:

-Predict the output of following Java program.
+Predict the output of the following Java program.

-There is error in line “super.super.print();”.
+There is an error at the line “super.super.print();”.
 In Java, a class cannot directly access the grandparent’s members.
 It is allowed in C++ though.
-In C++, we can use scope resolution operator (::) to access any ancestor’s member in inheritance hierarchy.
+In C++, we can use scope resolution operator (::) to access any ancestor’s member in the inheritance hierarchy.
 In Java, we can access grandparent’s members only through the parent class.

 Grandparent's Print() Parent's Print() Child's Print()

 Why doesn’t java allow accessing grandparent’s methods?

 It violates encapsulation.
 You shouldn’t be able to bypass the parent class’s behavior.
 It makes sense to sometimes be able to bypass your own class’s behavior (particularly from within the same method) but not your parent’s.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.